bhargabganguli/business_brio/README.md

 # business_brio
-**business_brio** (pronounced “Business Brio”) is an open-source python package which contains
+**business_brio** (pronounced “Business Brio”) is an open-source python package which contains sub-module named 'performance_rank_discrete'
+This submodule has one class named 'test' and this has one method named 'result'.

-But, this package(bhargabchipkg) will help you to sort out the salesman performance (good or bad).
+This sub-module of the package(business_brio) will help you to get interpretation of several associates' performance (good or bad) on basis of two groups.

 ## How the dataset should be?

+It is applicable for many uscases.
+Lets say a dataset has three columns:
-It is applicable for sales data having minimum three columns: salesman id (or name, etc having more than one level). saleflag i.e. 0 and 1 where 0 refers unsold and 1 refers sold. type of item (only two levels i.e. two types of items).
+ 1.Salesman id (having more than one level e.g. 36, PQ23, N2Z4, etc.).
+ 2.Saleflag i.e. 0 and 1 where 0 refers unsold and 1 refers sold (this may be 0 for unfulfiled cases and 1 for fulfiled cases).
+ 3.Type of market (only two levels i.e. two types of market e.g. urban, rural ).

 ## How to install our package?

 ```
-pip install bhargabchipkg
+pip install business_brio
 ```

 ## how to import and see the desired output?
 ```
-from bhargabchipkg import chitest_rs
+from business_brio import performance_rank_discrete
-obj=chitest_rs.ChiTest2(arg1,arg2,arg3,arg4)
-table,intpret=obj.chi_test(n=30)
-print("Interpreted result:")
+obj=performance_rank_discrete.test(arg1, arg2, arg3, arg4)
+table,intpret=obj.result(n=20)
 print(intpret)
-print("table result:")
 print(table)
 ```
 ## Arguments of the method chitest_rs.ChiTest2(arg1, arg2, arg3, arg4):

 **It takes four inputs:**

-**arg1. a dataframe with categorical columns for input as well as output**
+**arg1. a dataframe with minimum three columns for input**

 **arg2.
-Input categorical column name (more than one level)**
+Associate categorical column name (more than one level)**

 **arg3.
 Output categorical column name (should have two levels 0 and 1.
-Where 0 refers unsold and 1 refers sold)**
+Where 0 refers unfulfiled and 1 refers fulfiled)**

 **arg4.
-Group column name (should have two levels)**
+Group column name (should have two levels i.e. two group names)**

 the column names (arg2, arg3, arg4) must be passed as string (inside double inverted commas)

-**It returns two:**
+**It returns two objects:**

 **return1: table**